-With these objectives in mind, PathwayConnect has been designed in a way that eases students into college life and prepares them to be successful —academically, socially, and spiritually.
+With these objectives in mind, PathwayConnect has been designed in a way that eases students into higher education and prepares them to be successful—academically, socially, and spiritually.

 The program consists of three semesters and lasts for one full academic year: